tajbirahmed/NewsBrief/README.md

 3. Like and dislike button and count feature as shown on Facebook.
 4. **Realtime unique username verification through contacting your own database without refreshing or reloading the whole page.**[completed]
 5. **Email and phone number verification like the Gmail registration page.**[completed]
-6. Multiple text box and multiple drop down list manipulation.
+6. *Multiple text box and multiple drop down list manipulation*.[multiple-text-box]
 7. Interactive real-time rating options for each post or for your site/app.
 8. **Pagination**[completed].
 9. **Playing audio/videos that are embedded on your site but obtained from external databases not your own.
 For example, playing the youtube video embedded on your site.** [completed]